 - lost income

-- care such as nursing, modifications to your home and domestic assistance
+- nursing care, modifications to your home and domestic assistance

-- Not diagnosing medical conditions or diagnosing in an appropriate time frame;
+- Failing to diagnose medical conditions or diagnose in an acceptable time frame;

-- Not referring a patient to a specialist for appropriate treatment;
+- Not referring a patient to the appropriate specialist in an acceptable time frame;

-- Misreading or incorrectly reporting on test results;
+- Not properly reporting or misinterpreting test results;

 - medical assistants